 The next morning, we had only a few miles to the car, 6 or so, so we made our hot meal from the night before AND had our lunch for that day as breakfast.
 Hiker hunger on day three!
 We had our breakfast meal bars as a snack when we reached the falls, so it all worked out just fine.

 We topped off our water before heading out of camp and enjoyed the trail out, which was nearly flat!
-Although it was another ‘rim’ trail, the views were all along side trails so we only detoured for a few peeks, then decided to get in some miles and stop a while at the falls.
+Although it was another ‘rim’ trail, the views were all side trails so we only detoured for a few peeks, then decided to get in some miles and stop a while at the falls.

 The trail map said our path was around 20 miles, the GPS put it at 30.
 I am calling it 25.
-It’s hard to get a solid signal down in the gulf, but I do trust the readings along the rim trail where it had steady connection the whole time.
+It’s hard to get a solid signal down in the gulf, but I do trust the readings along the rim trail where it had a steady connection the whole time.
 I think the maps need updating!

 In all, an excellent trip.
 We learned a few things-always top off when you can, dinner is just as good for breakfast, hiking on paper is much easier than hiking with a full pack (we relearn this one every trip!).
 Even quick dry clothes do not dry when it’s 99% humidity.
-Electrolyte powder is a good idea.
+Electrolyte powder is good stuff.
 Stop, snack, rest a bit and reconnect with your hiking partner every couple of hours.
 Ask about their feet.
 Decide together if you need to alter the plan.
 A headband or bandanna to cover ears in gnat season in a MUST.
 I used gaiters and did not get chiggers, Paycheck came home eaten up and we did not backpack again that summer because it took weeks for the swelling to go down and to not itch like crazy.

 I don’t attract biting bugs (ticks, mosquitoes) as readily as many, so we are not sure if it was the gaiters or my lack of metabolism/body heat that saved me.
-All I know is, I am not going with the gaiters!
+All I know is, I am not going without the gaiters!

 If I were to do this one again, I’d do Hobbs Cabin as a loop and not drop into the Gulf at all.
-It’s a long and pretty hike, well worth it’s own trip.
+It’s a long and pretty hike, well worth its own trip.
 Plus, I’d like to see the plateau trail, I hear it’s flat!